themcaffee/DeepEvolve/README.md

 This is a graphical overview of how the AI hyperparameter sets (aka genomes) evolve, showing the initial (random) population of genomes (left), and the various cycles of recombination and selection.

 ![alt text](https://github.com/jliphard/DeepEvolve/blob/55473015692e2af75be35fa1baf6536e300032bc/Images/Network.png "Evolution of AI hyperparameter sets")

+## Updates from Base Repository

+More advanced representation of gene sequence to allow for more complex networks.
+Because of the nature of genetic algorithms, this shouldn't really increase the computation cost much.

+The old genome only represented the number of layers, number of neurons, activation, and optimizers.
+All of the layers used the same number of neurons and activation.

+The new genome allows for all of the layers to have a different number of neurons and activations.